FluentCRM $129/Single Site | Other pricing for more sites

 There are other ways to insert a default word or string if the user data is empty.

 Notice the four squares to the right of the Email Body section.
 Those change how you format your email for display.
-The last one allows you to import your own HTML template for use.
+The last one allows you to import your own HTML email templates for use.

 It’s a deceptively beautiful editor that’s easy to use.
 You almost don’t have to think about the editor so you can concentrate on your message.
 It easily allows you to add fields to substitute user-specific data so it customizes the message.